Adapted from a West African folktale.

 HYENA (SMILING SMUGLY): All right, Hare.
 It took me a full moon to build and decorate my hut.
 You have half a moon.
 And your feast had better be a good one or my winter robe will be made of hare skin.
 Goodbye!

-HARE (SCRATCHING HIS HEAD): You’ve really done it this time, Hare!
+HARE (SCRATCHING HEAD): You’ve really done it this time, Hare!
 When will you learn to keep your big mouth shut? (thinking pause) Hey, I’ve got an idea.
-I hope I can get the animals to help me put it in place.
+I hope I can get the animals to help me!